 aspFile = Left(aspFile, nPos - 1)

+The ParseTextToFile method is invoked when the browser is called to navigate to a local ASP page.
+The argument (aspFile) is the ASP page name.
+As shown earlier, the path can be a sort of a hybrid: neither a fully qualified path name nor a regular URL.
 In the code shown earlier, I first extract all the characters that follow any ? character that is encountered, then strip them from the string.
 To the browser, the ? character has a special meaning within a file name since it is one of the few characters not allowed to be part of a Windows long file name.
+Next, the string

 ' Populate the script's namespace with fake ASP

 Let's take a look at a simple ASP page to verify that all this really works in practice.
 Consider the following ASP page called request.asp: